Django’s security policies¶

 - A detailed explanation of how you or your organization fit at least one set of criteria listed above.

 - A detailed explanation of why you are requesting security notifications.
-Again, please keep in mind that this is not simply a list for users of Django, and the overwhelming majority of users of Django should not request notifications and will not be added to our notification list if they do.
+Again, please keep in mind that this is not simply a list for users of Django, and the overwhelming majority of users should subscribe to django-announce to receive advanced notice of when a security release will happen, without the details of the issues, rather than request detailed notifications.

 - The email address you would like to have added to our notification list.